 For a broad overview of what it wants to be, see the announcement.

-Right now - as of October 2018 - it's a set of tools which executes and passes a set of unit tests.
+As of October 2018 - it's a set of tools which executes and passes a set of unit tests.
 In layman's terms, a unit test is computer code which needs to run without errors when executed.
 When executed through Nimbus, the results of this code's execution should not produce any errors.
 If all these tests pass, Nimbus can be considered an Ethereum client.

 This is what a beautiful screen of passing tests looks like.

-Once the state of Nimbus is at feature parity with current clients, the team will move forward with the implementation of new features.
 Given that the tests we mentioned earlier are easier to pass with a client in full node mode, Nimbus will first be developed as a full node and then be upgraded with features required to make it run as a light node.

-In order to fulfill its goal of running on low end and embedded devices, Nimbus will have to be extremely customizable.
+In order to fulfil its goal of running on low end and embedded devices, Nimbus will have to be extremely customizable.
 The ultimate goal is to have it support a plug and play module system in the form of APIs interacting with the Nimbus core.

 Specifically, Nimbus will have different forms of builds.
 You'll be able to use its source code with certain flags (options) indicating what and how to build your copy of Nimbus - a copy you're putting onto a Nokia 3310 or into a smart oven won't be the same as a copy on a powerful desktop machine and that won't be the same as a copy you'll be installing into a microusb to plug into a hidden public USB outlet to covertly decentralize the network 🕵️♂️